Learning Outcomes

 Scenario: Liam sets fire to a pile of rubbish in his garden.
 He realises the wind might carry sparks to his neighbour’s shed but lights the fire anyway.
 The shed catches fire and is damaged.

-Answer: Liam is likely guilty of arson.
+Liam is likely guilty of arson.
 He damaged property by fire, and he was subjectively aware of the risk to the neighbour’s shed but took that risk.
+The damage was caused by fire, not merely smoke, and his risk-taking was unreasonable in the circumstances.

 Aggravated Arson